-This uses the existing TCWS GIS Protocol 4.10 in version 4.1 of the manual.
+Note: The steps were updated in Version 1.3.
+It has based on the existing TCWS GIS Protocol 4.10 in version 4.1 of the manual.

 People walk to transit.
 The distance to the nearest transit stop may be associated with physical activity.